WhiteLies.tv

 The Whitelies.tv brand is no longer being used.

 History of WhiteLies.tv

-The WhiteLies.tv brand was the first brand created by the ITPCfor media outreach.
-In March 2002, advertising for the brand focused on educating consumers on the tobacco industry's marketing tactics and the health problems caused by of tobacco use in Indiana.
+The WhiteLies.tv brand was the first brand created by the ITPC for media outreach.
+In March 2002, advertising for the brand focused on educating consumers on the tobacco industry's marketing tactics and the health problems caused by tobacco use in Indiana.

 The Whitelies.tv media campaign was present throughout Indiana.
 It included television, radio, outdoor billboards, and newspaper ads and public relations.
 Over 65 community partners across Indiana were trained to extend and maximize the state's campaign budget.